flamingchickens1540/ROOSTER/docs/Drive Pipelines.md

 - `ProfileInput` takes values from two provided `MotionProfile` instances and returns the setpoint for the current time.
 The timer starts when the pipeline is first executed.
 - `OpenLoopFeedForward` takes the velocity and acceleration setpoints from the `ProfileInput` and calculates a suitable feed-forward for them using coefficients you provide, Oblarg-style.
 It then passes those velocities down.
-- `TalonSRXOutput`, since it's receiving position setpoints from the `ProfileInput`, tells the Talon closed-loop to PID to those setpoints while providing the feed-forward from the `OpenLoopFeedForward` as an additional bump term.
+- `CTREOutput`, since it's receiving position setpoints from the `ProfileInput`, tells the Talon closed-loop to PID to those setpoints while providing the feed-forward from the `OpenLoopFeedForward` as an additional bump term.

 ### Use in a Command